-Non-qualified stock options are a type that allows employees to gain rights over the company for a time period and it does not qualify for tax-exempt.
-The purchaser has to pay the tax for the difference between the issue price and the original price of the stock.
+Non-qualified stock options are a type that allows employees to gain rights over the company for some time, and it does not qualify for tax-exempt.
+The purchaser has to pay tax for the difference between the issue price and the original price of the stock.

 #4 – Incentive Stock Option

-This type of stock options allows employees to get their company shares at a discounted price, but they have to pay tax on the profit from those shares.
-Generally issued to employees who were valued much and management people.
+This type of stock option allows employees to get their company shares at a discounted price, but they have to pay tax on the profit from those shares.
+They are generally issued to employees who were valued much and management people.
 ISO also called qualified or statutory stocks.

 Equity Compensation Examples

-Lets us consider an example for INCENTIVE STOCK OPTION (ISO), a company has earned high profits and decides to issue ISO kind of stocks to its highly credible and long term employees.
-Their stocks are issued to the public at $10 per share but as these are being issued to employees they have decided to issue them at $8 per share.
+Lets us consider an example for INCENTIVE STOCK OPTION (ISO).
+A company has earned high profits and decides to issue ISO kind of stocks to its highly credible and long term employees.
+They issue stocks to the public at $10 per share, but since they are issuing to employees, they have decided to issue them at $8 per share.